 O.A.T.S (Oakfield Animal Therapy Scheme)

 Magical creatures fill our science department from bearded dragons to degus and all play a special role here at Oakfield.

 The animals are used for a variety of science lessons including variation, selective breeding, adaptation and classification, as well as Animal care units as part of the Landbased course at college.

-Matilda our apprentice therapy dog is a Border terrier X Jack Russell Terrier and has already fitted into her school work well.
+Matilda is our therapy dog.
+Matilda is a Border terrier X Jack Russell Terrier and has fitted into school work well.

-Cheese, Pickle, Prim and Dobby are our collection of guinea pigs with the funkiest hair in town.
+Cheese, Pickle and Prim are our collection of guinea pigs with the funkiest hair in town.

 Mr.T is the least cuddly of our critters but still a favourite.
 He is a bearded dragon who thankfully, has become less grumpy as the years have gone on.